rl-institut/django-simba/README.md

 ```bash
 sudo docker compose down
 ```
-The build as to be repeated if dependencies change.
+The build has to be repeated if dependencies change.
 This can be fixed by rebuilding the docker or removing containers, volumes and images and running again
 ```bash
 sudo docker compose up
 ```